Trekking peaks of Nepal

 B - Mera 6476m/21,246ft / 6451m/21,165ft

 Mera is one of the most popular of the trekking peaks and, despite being considered little more than a walk to the summit, it is also one of the more dangerous.
 It's often attempted by people who have flown in to Lukla and not given themselves adequate time to acclimatize.
-A 12 day round trip Lukla to Lukla is not long enough and several people each year pay for their lack of awareness/foolhardiness with their lives.
+A 12 day round trip Lukla to Lukla trip is not long enough and several people each year pay for their lack of awareness/foolhardiness with their lives.
 The ignorance of the trekking companies that sell fast expeditions is hard to believe.
-Typically, out of a group of 10 members two to four might make the summit, perhaps eight or nine will feel sick and two or three mightn't even make the Mera La.
-In most groups at least one person will get ataxia and without immediate descent death is only a day or so away.

 There are many itinerary alternatives that provide better acclimatization preparation.
 If time is at a premium then consider visiting Namche first or taking the alternative Pangum route.
-While superior to the shortest itineraries these still bring you to altitude at a rate that is slightly too quick for some people (a course of Diamox may help).
-With more time why not walk in from Tumlingtar, the Arun route via the Surkie La and Panch Pokhari.
+While superior to the shortest itineraries these still bring you to altitude at a rate that may be slightly too quick for some people (a course of Diamox may help).
 For better preparation first trek to Kala Pattar then over the Amphu Labtsa (although a tough and sometimes dangerous pass).
 There are many more variations, the only limits are time and your imagination.

-Mera has two summits.
-The easier one attempted by most groups, is accessed by taking a higher line to the eastern 6461m/21,197ft peak, with its steep last 20m or so.
-The true 6476m/21,246ft summit can either be reached by a drop and traverse, beyond many people by this stage, or by initially taking a more westerly lower line out of the high camp for a steep haul to the true summit.
+Mera has two main summits.
+The easier "central summit" attempted by all groups, is accessed by taking a higher line to the 6461m/21,197ft peak, with its steep last 20m or so.
+The true 6476m/21,246ft summit ("North Summit") can either be reached by a drop and traverse, beyond many people by this stage, or by initially taking a more westerly lower line out of the high camp for a steep haul to the true summit.
 Note that both of these routes are crevassed.

-The lodges at Khare rent climbing gear to save you carrying gear to that point.
+The lodges at Khare rent climbing and camping gear gear to save you carrying gear to that point, and sometimes guides can be booked from there too.

 B - Lobuche East /Lobuje 6105m/20,029ft